JustinLove/sqrl_cmd/README.md

 Commands:
-  sqrlcmd create URL           # Create a new account on the system sqrlcmd generate [FILENAME]  # generate a new id, and save to FILENAME sqrlcmd help [COMMAND]       # Describe available commands or one specific ... sqrlcmd keys                 # print the effective keys given all options sqrlcmd login URL            # Attempt login sqrlcmd logout URL           # Issue logout command
+  sqrlcmd create URL           # Create a new account on the system sqrlcmd generate [FILENAME]  # generate a new id, and save to FILENAME sqrlcmd help [COMMAND]       # Describe available commands or one specific co... sqrlcmd keys                 # print the effective keys given all options sqrlcmd login URL            # Attempt login sqrlcmd logout URL           # Issue logout command